Nurses' Corner

 Suspected Head Injury Home Information - This form alerts you to the fact that your student may have suffered a concussion while at a school related event.
 It also outlines certain instances when a trip to the Emergency Department is warranted and how to initiate the Concussion Management Program for your student.

 Graded Symptom Checklist (GSC) - This checklist helps the Concussion Management Team document the recovery process following a concussion.
-It is vital accurate information is documented on the GSC to ensure the safety of the injured student-athlete and to make return-to-play decisions.
-Directions for filling out the GSC are located near the bottom of the form.
+Vital accurate information is necessary and documented on the GSC to ensure the safety of the injured student-athlete and to make return-to-play decisions.

 500 S. Anaheim Hills Road, #140